ali-john/ali-john/README.md

 ## Hi there I'm Ali John 👋

- *🔭 I’m currently working as Software engineer
+ *🔭 I'm currently working as Intern Software engineer.
  *🧮 I'm working as a mathematician at PhotoMath.
  *🌱 I’m currently learning competitive coding and flutter.
  *👯 I’m looking to collaborate with other developers.